 I’ve said before that a parent needs neither discipline nor patience to homeschool.
 What we truly need is the commitment to develop these virtues.
 A commitment to homeschool to the best of our ability.
 Why commitment?
 Because when we’re committed, we do whatever it takes to maintain loyalty to what we’re committed to.
 Yes, even grow in discipline, patience, and any other virtues we need to homeschool successfully.

-I started homeschooling my boys by making a small commitment.
-About three years ago, I told myself we’ll commit to one year of homeschool and see how it goes.
+I started homeschooling my boys by making one small commitment.
+I committed myself to one year of homeschool.
 If the year went well, we’d continue to homeschool.
 If the year went poorly, we’d abort the mission.

 During that trial year, there were many times I wanted to give up.
 But, I was committed to finishing the school year at the very least—no matter how badly I wanted to run to the nearest school and register my kids.